Kotlin/kotlinx-atomicfu/README.md

 ## Dos and Don'ts

 * Declare atomic variables as `private val` or `internal val`.
-You can use just (public) `val` in nested classes, but make sure they are not accessed outside of your Kotlin source file.
+You can use just (public) `val` in nested classes, but make sure they are not accessed outside of Kotlin module.
 * Only simple operations on atomic variables _directly_ are supported.
   * Do not read references on atomic variables into local variables, e.g. `top.compareAndSet(...)` is Ok, while `val tmp = top; tmp...` is not.